Jim Jarmusch: 2020s

+Jarmusch directed and wrote a short film titled French Water for the Yves Saint Laurent House of Fashion to celebrate their spring/summer 2021 collection.
+It starred Charlotte Gainsbourg and Julianne Moore, among others.

-In September 2021, he published his first work as a collage artist with Some Collages.
+In September 2021, Jarmusch published with Anthology Editions a hardcover book of his small-scale collage art called Some Collages with texts by Lucy Sante and Randy Kennedy.

+Jarmusch wrote and directed Father Mother Sister Brother.
+Jarmusch first spoke about the film at the Outlook Festival in April 2023, where he said he was working on a new film that was a "very subtle film; it’s very quiet…Funny and sad".
+He hinted that the film may not have any music.
+In November 2023, the film's title was revealed, with filming taking place in New Jersey, Dublin, and Paris.
+It premiered at the 82nd Venice International Film Festival in 2025, winning the Golden Lion.

 Music

 In the early 1980s, Jarmusch was part of a revolving lineup of musicians in Robin Crutchfield's Dark Day project, and later became the keyboardist and one of two vocalists for The Del-Byzanteens, a No Wave band who released the LP Lies to Live By in 1982.

 Jarmusch is also featured on the album Wu-Tang Meets the Indie Culture (2005) in two interludes described by Sean Fennessy in a Pitchfork review of the album as both "bizarrely pretentious" and "reason alone to give it a listen".
 Jarmusch and Michel Gondry each contributed a remix to a limited edition release of the track "Blue Orchid" by The White Stripes in 2005.